RaghuHemadri/raghuhemadri.github.io/_posts/2025-02-13-mlops-large-model-training.md

 fsdp_model = FSDP(model)
 ```

+#### **Example: Training a Large Transformer Model**
+Suppose you're training a **GPT-style** model with **billions of parameters** that exceed a single GPU’s memory capacity.

+- **How it works:**
+  - Instead of replicating the model on each GPU, **FSDP shards the model parameters across all GPUs**.
+  - Each GPU holds only a fraction of the model, reducing memory usage.
+  - During training, it loads only the required parameters for computation and releases unused ones.
+  - Gradients are computed locally and synchronized efficiently.

+- **Advantage:**
+  - Enables training very large models without requiring high memory per GPU.

+- **Limitation:**
+  - Communication overhead due to parameter sharding and synchronization.

 ### 3. Model Parallelism (Tensor and Pipeline Parallelism)
 For models too large for data parallelism, **model parallelism** splits computation across GPUs: